MargaretKrutikova/p2p-book-library-ddd/Concepts.md

 # Bounded context

 A subsystem in the solution space that is distinguished from the other subsystems with its own shared language, concepts and model.
+A context is often mapped to a subdomain.

 # Domain event